Modal Realism

 §1.6 is about what separates possible worlds from one another and inversely, what makes it the case that some things are worldmates of each other.
 Lewis’s answer is that two entities are worldmates just in case they are spatiotemporally related.
 That is, if there is a fact about how far apart the two entities are, or if there is a fact about how much time elapses between them, then the two objects have to be worldmates.
 Interesting hiccup—what about possible worlds whose spacetimes are structurally unlike ours?
 Newton believed that spacetime was nonrelativistic, and most people pre-theoretically believe the same today.
 So on the principle that everything conceivable is possible, it seems that nonrelativistic worlds are possible.
 But events within these worlds cannot be spatiotemporally related in the same way that events within the actual world are spatiotemporally related.
 Thus Lewis’s principle risks fracturing these worlds into clouds of disconnected events.

 His response isn’t particularly graceful.
 The idea is that events in Newton-world are related to each other in an analogous way to how events in our world are related.
 There is a natural, pervasive, discriminating, and external relation that applies to them.
-How do we know there couldn’t be possible worlds so poor in structure that no such relation applies to their parts?
+But how do we know there couldn’t be possible worlds so poor in structure that no such relation applies to their parts?
 Also, “what natural external relations could there be besides the (strictly or analogically) spatiotemporal relations?”
 Good question.
 An external relation is one that does “not supervene on the intrinsic natures of the relata taken separately, but only on the intrinsic character of the composite of the relata.”
 So in other words, the relation can change without the instrinsic properties of any of the relata changing.
 I too have a hard time imagining what this could be besides a spatiotemporal relation.

 I think that virtual objects may provide another counterexample to Lewis’s analysis of worldmates as spatiotemporally related entities.
-(4)This point is directly inspired by Chalmers, Reality + In weather simulations, there are simulated clouds.
+(3)This point is directly inspired by Chalmers, Reality + In weather simulations, there are simulated clouds.
 These clouds are not spatiotemporally related to me.
 It makes no sense to ask about the spacetime interval between me and and the simulated clouds.
 Assuming that I am actual, does this mean that the clouds are merely possible?
 That seems wrong because all properties of the simulated entities supervene on properties of a computer somewhere in the actual world, and surely parts of distinct worlds can’t be connected by a supervenience relation.

 §1.7 is about whether merely possible worlds should be called “concrete” or “abstract.”
 Lewis says they’re concrete.
 I say who cares?
 I’m not aware of any important issue that hinges on the concrete/abstract distinction, and I suspect it of being fake.
 Lewis presents the four Ways that this distinction has typically been explicated.
 (1) “The Way of Example: concrete entities are things like donkeys and puddles and protons and stars, whereas abstract entities are things like numbers.”
 (2) “The Way of Conflation: the distinction between concrete and abstract entities is just the distinction between individuals and sets, or between particulars and universals, or perhaps between particular individuals and everything else.”
 (3) “The Negative Way: abstract entities have no spatiotemporal location; they do not enter into causal interaction; they are never indiscernible one from another.”
 (4) “The Way of Abstraction: abstract entities are abstractions from concrete entities.”